Britain pushes to temper ECB power in banking union

 By John O'Donnell

-The European Commission has proposed making the ECB responsible for supervising lenders as a step towards a banking union where chiefly euro zone countries would jointly tackle problem banks and shield savers' deposits.
+Last month, the European Commission proposed making the ECB responsible for supervising lenders as a step towards a banking union where chiefly euro zone countries would jointly tackle problem banks and shield savers' deposits.

-But last month's Commission proposal, central to closer economic integration in the currency area, has encountered opposition in Britain, Europe's biggest financial centre, that could delay or even derail banking union.
+But the proposal, central to closer economic integration in the currency area, has encountered opposition in Britain that could delay or even derail banking union.

 Britain intends to propose a system that would give countries outside the banking union the possibility of blocking those within the project from clubbing together to shape EU-wide regulations, said EU officials, speaking on condition of anonymity.